Antonio-Peer/EEC172-Final-Project/README.md

 Our system is designed to offer three primary menu modes/pathways of interaction: student menu, administrator menu, and enrollment prompts.
 At a high level the default screen enables the user to choose which mode to enter and when the appropriate form of authentication based on the menu is provided, the user gains access to all of the interactions within that mode.
 Below is a demonstration of the enrollment process for example.
-(Note the video player seems finicky.
-It played properly for me the first time I used it and yet it seems to have issues since.
-The video can alternatively be downloaded and viewed from the public github repo.)

 [![Watch the video](thumbnail.jpg)](video_demo.mp4)